 Committing to a regular practice is more likely to be effective, so find a style that you love.
 There are many ways to meditate, here are just a few ideas to begin with:

-I also have a book that was written for families who are coping with cancer.
-Read the introduction to A Personal Guide to Self-Healing, Cancer & Love HERE.
+I have a book for families who are coping with cancer; A Personal Guide to Self-Healing, Cancer & Love.
+Find it HERE.

 Please share your thoughts and experiences below.